-rb&hArts runs an innovative arts programme at Royal Brompton & Harefield NHS Foundation Trust.
-It is designed to improve the clinical environment and patient experience, and enhance the well-being of patients, visitors, staff and the local communities surrounding each hospital.
+rb&hArts runs an innovative arts programme at Royal Brompton and Harefield hospitals.
+It is designed to improve the clinical environment, improve patient experience, and enhance the well-being of patients, visitors, staff and the local communities surrounding each hospital.

 The department manages a permanent collection of 1,200 artworks, delivers bespoke visual arts commissions, and runs an innovative participatory arts programme, comprising music on the wards and workshops.
 We engage over 5,000 people each year, often participating in the arts for the first time.